fathollahzadeh/serialization/C++/README.md

 [ReadTimeCPP]#false#C++ FlatBuffers#false#TweetStatus#1628.69#1638.26
 [ReadTimeCPP]#true#C++ FlatBuffers#false#TweetStatus#1599.28#1606.7
 ```
-##### 4.2) External sort experiments:
+##### 4.3) External sort experiments:
 Make sure generated enough list of objects in the Step 3.
 e run all of our experiments 5 times and observed that the results have low variance.
 Run this script for read objects.
-This script inclode both sequential and random read:
+This script include both sequential and random read:
 ```bash
 $ sudo ./experimentExternalSort.sh {path/to/serialized/data} {number/of/splites}
 ```